nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [1.08]

-Human communication is inherently linked and has evolved over time into a dominant social process, closely intertwined with modern technology.
+H uman communication is inherently linked and has evolved over time into a dominant social process, closely intertwined with modern technology.
 Mass media represents the modern state of this long-standing evolution.
 The term ‘media’ encompasses the technical methods, tools, institutions, technical procedures, organizational structures, and other elements used to disseminate various messages to the public.
 It is the means through which broad objectives such as information providing, education, persuasion, entertainment, social adaptation, cultural promotion, and mutual co-existence are achieved.
 The effectiveness of journalism relies on the integrity and quality of all these components.

 The media process should be tailored to the specific needs of a country, society, or community.
 Therefore, policies and initiatives that establish its foundation are crucial.

 Since gaining independence in 1948, successive governments in Sri Lanka have used print and electronic media as the mechanism to maintain their power.
 Consequently, instead of delivering accurate, truthful, and clear news, the media in the country has increasingly focused on promoting pro-government narratives, eulogies and personal biases.
 The challenge is that news and feature programs filled with deception, misrepresentation, and biased attitudes have fueled mistrust, suspicion, and conflict among ethnic groups.
 As journalists increasingly became political partisans more focused on profit and attention than integrity, public trust in the media began to erode.

 The NPP is committed to preventing the deliberate and strategic misuse of mass media.
+36

-36By positioning mass media, journalists, and the audience as catalysts for social, political, economic, and cultural renewal, the NPP is dedicated to ensuring technical support and safeguarding the professional integrity of journalists.
+By positioning mass media, journalists, and the audience as catalysts for social, political, economic, and cultural renewal, the NPP is dedicated to ensuring technical support and safeguarding the professional integrity of journalists.

 #### Principles [1.08]